krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 While the intention of the Widget UI is to keep configuration as simple as possible, it does still allow more advanced users who are comfortable with Home Assistant templating to do very detailed customisations of the dashboard information displayed, including some quite sophisticated dynamic behaviours.
 If you are not comfortable with templating, you can safely ingnore it, and the defaults will do a good job for most people.
 But if you like the creative opportunities that dynamic templating allows, then the example below gives an idea of how to get started with your own customisations.

-**Demo example of customised card that templates everything** - shows the time and date, and changes the icon and alt text for weekends and holidays (using a 'workday' binary sensor):
+**Demo example of a customised card that templates everything** - shows the time and date, and changes the icon and alt text for weekends and holidays (using a 'workday' binary sensor):
 ```YAML
   widgets: #______________________________________________________________
     - entity: template    # Demo Time & Date template card